 Because of our changed ways of working internally we dealt with all queries over the phone, with no face to face appointments.
 We had to deal with the enquiries straight away and offer instant advice and guidance because people needed to get instant information on what support they were eligible for and what they should claim.

-We used the Benefit and Budgeting Calculator to accurately provide the correct information to our tenants on what they needed to do next, such as claim Universal Credit or possibly the Council Tax Reduction Scheme.
+We used the Better Off Calculator to accurately provide the correct information to our tenants on what they needed to do next, such as claim Universal Credit or possibly the Council Tax Reduction Scheme.

-We chose the Benefit and Budgeting Calculator as a result of staff feedback and because it was recommended by others.
+We chose the Better Off Calculator as a result of staff feedback and because it was recommended by others.
 For Covid-19 it’s been extremely helpful as staff were already confident using it and appreciated it as a valuable tool and resource.
 Tenants being able to use it themselves and signposted to it has been a good resource to promote.

 - More accurate information is now given to our tenants about how much extra income they should expect to get.